Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: High-temperature effective theory

 In the strict expansion, the critical bubble configuration $v_{3,B}$ is formally expanded as $v_{3,B} = v_{3,b} + \mathcal{O}(\frac{g}{\pi} T^{\frac12})$ and the LO bounce $v_{3,b}$ is found only using the LO effective potential:

 with boundary conditions $\partial_r v_{3,b}(0)=0$ and $v_{3,b}(r\to\infty)=0$.

-The NLO action is then simply evaluated at the leading order bounce, and higher order corrections to the bounce result in contributions that are formally beyond our accuracy goal~\cite{Hirvonen:2021zej, Ekstedt:2022ceo}.
-It has been shown in refs.~\cite{Lofgren:2021ogg,Hirvonen:2021zej} that despite the singularity in the $Z$-factor at zero field value, its contribution to the action is finite, and furthermore the above use of the strict expansions provides a gauge-invariant result for the exponential part of the nucleation rate.
+The NLO action is then simply evaluated at the leading order bounce, and higher-order corrections to the bounce result in contributions that are formally beyond our accuracy goal~\cite{Hirvonen:2021zej, Ekstedt:2022ceo}.
+It has been shown in refs.~\cite{Lofgren:2021ogg,Hirvonen:2021zej} that despite the singularity in the $Z$-factor at zero field value, its contribution to the action is finite.

 The bounce solution depends on the scalar mass and hence inherits RG-scale dependence through it.
 Note, however, that the implicit running of the bounce does not contribute at the order considered, because the LO action is extremised by the bounce, i.e. when applying the chain rule in eq.~\eqref{eq:3D-scale-invariance}, we see that the term $\mu_3 \frac{\partial }{\partial \phi_{b}} S_3^{\rmii{EFT,LO}} \frac{d \phi_b}{d\mu_3}$ vanishes.